 Lunar & Solar Phases

-The new moon, the waxing and waning quarter moons, and the full moon are opportunities for women to enter into the feminine mysteries because of our ancient and intimate relationship with the moon and its phases.
+The new moon, the waxing and waning quarter moons, and the full moon are opportunities for human beings to enter into the feminine mysteries because of women’s ancient and intimate relationship with the moon and its phases.
 There are usually thirteen moons in a calendar or solar year.

 The solar opportunities occur on the equinoxes and solstices along with the four Gaelic midpoint festivals.
 The New Year begins with the close of the Winter Solstice, followed by Candlemas, then the Spring Equinox, May Day, the Summer Solstice, Lammas, the Autumn Equinox and lastly Summer’s End, which reaches through All Hallows to the Winter Solstice.
 Consequently, there are two festivals in each of the four seasons.